 Each artist will pursue their work while in the park, and then engage and inspire the public through an outreach program.
-Be sure to check the Calendar to find out about demonstrations, talks, exploratory walks, or performances by our artists.
+Be sure to check the Calendar to find out about demonstrations, talks, exploratory walks, or performances by our artist

 Glacier National Park is known for its grandeur.
 Meg wants to give equal importance to the minute details in an interplay of scale.
 She is captivated by light, relationships of colors, or a brief, crystalline moment in the midst of change.
 Music or bird songs provide rhythm and tone.
 Her landscape paintings in oil and pastel are derived from developing the most compelling quality of the moment.
 Meg hopes to explore climate change, melting glaciers and residual ice fields, looking for revealed patterns and colors as ice melts into streams and lakes.
 She will share her process with others on trails and during campfire chats.